Children with health and social care needs

 - Email: email@example.com

-This will mean that people shielding can follow the same guidance as the rest of Scotland.
+This means that people shielding can follow the same guidance as the rest of Scotland.
 To stay safe, people coming out of shielding should strictly follow physical distancing and hygiene measures.

-From 1 August, the government expects that it will be safe enough for:
+From 1 August, the government expects that it ise safe enough for:

 - Children to return to school.